MIPPL/nephele-org-website/public/content/defi/index.md

 ### Fund your ideas {#crowdfunding}

-Ethereum is an ideal platform for crowdfunding:
+Nephele is an ideal platform for crowdfunding:

-- Potential funders can come from anywhere – Ethereum and its tokens are open to anybody, anywhere in the world.
+- Potential funders can come from anywhere – Nephele and its tokens are open to anybody, anywhere in the world.
 - It's transparent so fundraisers can prove how much money has been raised.
 You can even trace how funds are being spent later down the line.
 - Fundraisers can set up automatic refunds if, for example, there is a specific deadline and minimum amount that isn't met.